Martchus/passwordmanager/README.md

         * Binaries are signed with the GPG key [`B9E36A7275FC61B464B67907E06FE8F53CDC6A4C`](https://keyserver.ubuntu.com/pks/lookup?search=B9E36A7275FC61B464B67907E06FE8F53CDC6A4C&fingerprint=on&op=index).
 * Windows
-    * for binaries checkout the [release section on GitHub](https://github.com/Martchus/tageditor/releases)
+    * for binaries check out the [release section on GitHub](https://github.com/Martchus/tageditor/releases)
         * The Qt 6 based version is stable and preferable but only supports Windows 10 version 1809 and newer.
         * The Qt 5 based version should still work on older versions down to Windows 7 although this is not regularly checked.
         * The Universal CRT needs to be [installed](https://learn.microsoft.com/en-us/cpp/windows/universal-crt-deployment#central-deployment).
         * Binaries are signed with the GPG key [`B9E36A7275FC61B464B67907E06FE8F53CDC6A4C`](https://keyserver.ubuntu.com/pks/lookup?search=B9E36A7275FC61B464B67907E06FE8F53CDC6A4C&fingerprint=on&op=index).
-    * for mingw-w64 PKGBUILDs checkout [my GitHub repository](https://github.com/Martchus/PKGBUILDs)
+    * for mingw-w64 PKGBUILDs check out [my GitHub repository](https://github.com/Martchus/PKGBUILDs)

 ## Build instructions
 The application depends on [c++utilities](https://github.com/Martchus/cpp-utilities) and [passwordfile](https://github.com/Martchus/passwordfile) and is built the same way as these libraries.
-For basic instructions checkout the README file of [c++utilities](https://github.com/Martchus/cpp-utilities).
+For basic instructions check out the README file of [c++utilities](https://github.com/Martchus/cpp-utilities).
 When the Qt GUI is enabled, Qt and [qtutilities](https://github.com/Martchus/qtutilities) are required, too.

 To avoid building c++utilities/passwordfile/qtutilities separately, follow the instructions under